Connect with others who understand.

 • Calcitonin gene-related peptides (CGRPs) are proteins that may contribute to migraine headache pain.

-• New anti-CGRP drugs represent a new class of medications specifically developed for migraine prevention.
+• Anti-CGRP drugs represent a new class of medications specifically developed for migraine prevention.

-• Anti-CGRP drugs are expensive but promising, especially for people who cannot use other treatment options.
+• Anti-CGRP drugs are expensive but promising, especially for people who can’t use other treatment options.

-There are new developments in the world of treating migraine, a debilitating condition that affects millions of people in the U.S. and over 1 billion people worldwide.
-A new class of medications — drugs that target calcitonin gene-related peptides — has shown a lot of promise for treating the condition.
+There are new developments in the world of treating migraine, a debilitating condition that affects around 12 percent to 15 percent of people in the U.S. A new class of medications — drugs that target calcitonin gene-related peptides — has shown a lot of promise for treating the condition.

-CGRPs are proteins found in the nervous system and are responsible for processing pain, increasing inflammation, and contributing to the development of migraine attacks.
+CGRPs are peptides found in the nervous system.
+They’re responsible for processing pain, increasing inflammation, and contributing to the development of migraine attacks.
 Medications that interfere with the activity of the body’s circulating CGRPs have been shown to be effective in reducing migraine attacks.
-These medications may be referred to as anti-CGRP medications or treatments, CGRP medications, or CGRP inhibitors.
+These medications are called anti-CGRP medications or treatments, CGRP medications, or CGRP inhibitors.

 Anti-CGRP treatments are the first preventive medications specifically developed for treating migraine.

 Continue reading for a closer look at the function of CGRP in the brain and body.
-We’ll discuss the role of CGRP in migraine and the different preventive treatment options that inhibit CGRP activity.
+We’ll discuss the role of CGRP in migraine and the different preventive treatments that inhibit CGRP activity.

 What’s Different About Anti-CGRP Medications?

-Traditionally, approaches to migraine prevention have included medications for managing seizures, blood pressure, and antidepressants.
+Traditionally, migraine prevention has included medications for managing seizures, blood pressure, and depression.
 Anti-CGRP treatments are the first preventive medications specifically developed for treating migraine.

-Anti-CGRP treatments are also well tolerated, meaning they have very few adverse side effects.
-Reactions tend to be related to where the medication is injected since many of the anti-CGRP medications are given as a shot or infusion.
+Anti-CGRP treatments are also well tolerated.
+This means they cause very few side effects.
+Many anti-CGRP medications are given as a shot or infusion, so reactions tend to be related to the injection site.

 What Is CGRP?

-Calcitonin gene-related peptide is a protein present in everyone’s body that naturally helps protect the brain.
-CGRP is a vasodilator, meaning it helps the arteries dilate (widen) to increase blood flow, which is important for healing.
-CGRP influences the immune system by increasing levels of inflammation.
-For example, when the body has nerve damage, the body’s levels of CGRP increase.
-Researchers think that the increase in CGRP may be linked to the release of nerve growth factor, which is important for growing and maintaining nerve health.
+Calcitonin gene-related peptide is a protein in everyone’s body that naturally helps protect the brain.
+CGRP is a vasodilator that helps arteries dilate (widen) to increase blood flow, aiding healing.
+CGRP influences the immune system by increasing or decreasing levels of inflammation.
+For example, when the body has nerve damage, levels of CGRP rise.
+Researchers believe that higher CGRP levels may be linked to the release of nerve growth factor, which supports nerve growth and health.

 CGRP works by activating receptors in the brain and cardiovascular systems.
-When the receptors are activated, the meninges (tissue surrounding the brain) becomes inflamed, contributing to migraine pain.
+When the receptors are activated, the meninges (tissues surrounding the brain) become inflamed, contributing to migraine pain.

 CGRP’s Role in Migraine

-Over the past decade of research, scientists have found a link between elevated levels of CGRP and migraine.
-An area in the brain that processes sensory information, the posterior thalamic nuclei, becomes hyper or very sensitive during a migraine attack.
-Researchers have found evidence that CGRP increases the sensitivity of the posterior thalamic nuclei.
+Research findings have shown a link between elevated levels of CGRP and migraine.
+An area in the brain that processes sensory information, the posterior thalamic nuclei, becomes hyper, or very sensitive, during a migraine attack.
+Researchers have found evidence in rodents that CGRP increases the sensitivity of the posterior thalamic nuclei.

-While health experts still don’t understand exactly how migraine attacks happen, they do know that if people prone to migraine attacks are given CGRP intravenously (into a vein), most of them will develop a migraine within four hours.
+Researchers and doctors still don’t understand exactly how migraine attacks happen.
+However, they know that most people prone to migraine attacks will develop a migraine within four hours if they’re given CGRP intravenously (into a vein).

 CGRP Receptor Antagonists

-There are currently four gepants approved by the U.S. Food and Drug Administration (FDA):
+Four gepants have been approved by the U.S. Food and Drug Administration (FDA):

-• Ubrogepant (Ubrelvy) — An acute migraine treatment taken by tablet, typically given to people with migraine whose headache pain is not relieved by common over-the-counter drugs
+• Ubrogepant (Ubrelvy) — An acute migraine treatment taken by tablet, typically given to people with moderate to severe migraine whose headache pain isn’t relieved by common over-the-counter drugs

-• Rimegepant (Nurtec ODT) — A drug taken by tablet as an acute or preventive migraine treatment
+• Rimegepant (Nurtec ODT) — An acute and episodic migraine treatment taken by tablet as an acute or preventive migraine treatment

-• Zavegepant (Zavzpret) — A nasal spray taken to treat acute migraine headaches after they’ve started
+• Zavegepant (Zavzpret) — A nasal spray that’s used to treat acute migraine headaches after they’ve started

 The most common side effects of gepants are fatigue, upset stomach, and dry mouth.
-It’s important to discuss symptoms with your doctor and to let them know about any other medications you’re taking in case there are interactions.
+It’s important to discuss symptoms with your doctor and, to prevent interactions between drugs, let them know about any other medications you’re taking.

 CGRP Monoclonal Antibodies

-Monoclonal antibodies are a type of biologic therapeutic, meaning they are medicines derived from living cultures.
-Monoclonal antibodies (mAbs) remain active in a person’s body for several weeks, making the drug especially effective for inhibiting migraine attacks for a longer period of time.
+Monoclonal antibodies are a type of biologic therapeutic, meaning they’re medicines that come from living cultures.
+Monoclonal antibodies can remain active in a person’s body for more than a month.
+This makes mAbs especially effective for preventing migraine attacks for a longer period.

-As of 2024, the FDA has approved four CGRP monoclonal antibody medications for preventive migraine treatments.
-One of them, called erenumab-aooe (Aimovig), targets the CGRP receptor and is self-injected once per month.
-The other three target the CGRP protein itself:
+As of 2024, the FDA has approved four CGRP monoclonal antibody medications for migraine prevention.
+One of them, erenumab-aooe (Aimovig), targets the CGRP receptor and is self-injected once 1 month.
+The other three mAbs target the CGRP protein itself:

-• Eptinezumab-jjmr (Vyepti) — Administered intravenously once every three months
+• Eptinezumab-jjmr (Vyepti) — Administered as an IV infusion once every three months

 • Fremanezumab-vfrm (Ajovy) — Self-injected every one or three months

-• Galcanezumab-gnlm (Emgality) — Self-injected once per month
+• Galcanezumab-gnlm (Emgality) — Self-injected once a month

 CGRP mAb drugs need to be injected because they’re very large molecules.
-They do not cross the blood-brain barrier, nor are they broken down in the liver.
+They don’t cross the blood-brain barrier (a protective layer within the brain’s blood vessels), and they’re not broken down in the liver.

 Is Anti-CGRP Therapy Right for You?

-Unfortunately, the costs of CGRP medications are very high, which can be a significant barrier to newer treatments for people with migraine.
+CGRP medications are expensive, which can be a significant barrier to newer treatments for people with migraine.
 One member of MyMigraineTeam commented, “I have been trying to get the new CGRP drugs.
 The problem is Medicare won’t cover them and my supplemental insurance only covers half.”

-The National Headache Foundation offers a list of patient assistance programs (PAPs), which help people in need of financial assistance for purchasing necessary medications and devices.
-Drug companies, government agencies, and nonprofits can help provide those who qualify with free or lower-cost treatment.
+The National Headache Foundation offers a list of patient assistance programs (PAPs) that help people who need financial assistance purchase necessary medications and devices.
+Drug companies, government agencies, and nonprofits can help those who qualify for free or lower-cost treatment.

 Talk With Others Who Understand